+- Appointments with local resources that may be assisting with barrier removal activities;

+- Arranging for child care;

+- Arranging for housing;

+- Arranging for transportation or working with Good News Mountaineer Garage;

 - Child Support meetings or hearings;

 - Development of the Personal Responsibility Contract;

 - Emotional Health Inventory;

 - Learning Needs Screening;

 - Legal Aid appointments;

 - Orientation;

 - Self-Sufficiency Evaluations with Case Manager;

 - TABE testing;

-- Time spent with Case Manager during home visit;
+- Time spent with Case Manager during a home visit;

 - Work Keys testing;

 - Working with Child Protective Services (MDT meetings); and

 - Working with Local Agencies.

 All activities must be reviewed monthly.
 The Case Manager must update the case comments with the information on the status of the participant.
-Hours of participation may be documented using a Participation Time Sheet, DFA-TS-12 or from the Worker's notes.
+Hours of participation may be documented using a Participation Time Sheet, DFA-TS-12, or from the Worker's notes.
 The maximum amount of time a participant may be placed in the Other Work Activities component is 60 days.
-Placement beyond the 60 day time limit will require DFA approval.
-Transportation, vehicle repair and vehicle insurance will be the only allowable support payments associated with this component.
+Placement beyond the 60-day time limit will require DFA approval.
+Transportation, vehicle repair, and vehicle insurance will be the only allowable support payments associated with this component.